-CARMAT is still in the clinical phase and does not yet generate revenue, so a particular attention is paid to the financing plan of the Company, its cash flow forecasts and the liquidity risk.
-In this context, the Company's business plan is updated and presented to the Board of Directors, at least once a year (and more frequently if necessary), and the financing strategy and options are regularly shared and discussed with the Board of Directors.
+As Carmat is not yet self-financing, particular attention is paid to the Company's financing plan, cash flow forecasts and liquidity risk.
+In this context, the Company's multi-year business plan is updated and presented to the Board of Directors, at least once a year (and more frequently if necessary), and the financing strategy and options are regularly shared and discussed with the Board of Directors.